k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

      - **Step 2:**
        - Run Order LU on entities related to Customers #1 and #2, i.e., Order IDs #4, #5 and #9.
 The execution of Order #4 fails.
 The remaining Orders have been processed successfully.
-       - Note that Order LU is not executed on Customer #3's orders, since it has failed.
+       - Note that Order LU is not executed on Customer #3's Orders, since it has failed.

    - **Step 3:**
-     - Run the Network Element LU on the entities related to the successfully processed Orders, i.e., Network Element IDs #92 and #98.
+     - Run the Network element LU on the entities related to the successfully processed Orders, i.e., Network element IDs #92 and #98.

    **Vertical execution mode:**

    - **Process Customer #1:**
      - Run Customer #1.
 Then run Orders #4 and #5.
 The execution of Order #4 fails.
 After processing the Customer's Orders, start processing the related Network elements: process Network element #92.
-Note that Network elements #90 and #91 are not processed since their parent Order id - #4 - failed.
+Note that Network elements #90 and #91 are not processed since their parent Order ID - #4 - has failed.
-     - Customers 1 and 2 are processed successfully.
-Customer 3 fails.
+     - Customers #1 and #2 are processed successfully.
+Customer #3 fails.
    - **Process Customer #2:**
      - Run Customer #2.
 Then run Order #9 and Network element #98.